-The Reichstag fire was a critical event in the expansion of Nazi power.
-It began with an arson attack on the legislature in Berlin and led to the Adolf Hitler and the NSDAP implementing emergency powers that effectively sidelined government democracy.
+The Reichstag fire was a critical event in the expansion of Nazi power over Germany.
+It began with an arson attack on the legislature building in Berlin and resulted in Adolf Hitler and the NSDAP implementing emergency powers that effectively sidelined government democracy.

 Adolf Hitler became chancellor at the end of January 1933 but his numbers in the government, and hence his grip on power, were both far from secure.